 • Coconut Wood

-Types Of Wood For Furniture In India
+Types of Wood for Furniture in India

 Mango Wood

-Indeed, mango wood requires less maintenance, which is fantastic.
+Indeed, mango requires less maintenance, which is fantastic.
 However, in hot temperatures, it is easy to become dehydrated.

-Benefits of Mango Wood
+Advantages of Mango Lumber

-Uses of Mango Wood
+Uses of Mango Lumber

 • Indoor Furniture: Bed frames, tables, drawers, cabinets, door frames, chairs